 The unveiling of a cairn, built of field stones gathered from nearby fields by students from both countries and situated right on the 49th parallel, to mark the creation of the International Peace Garden, took place on July 14th, 1932.
 An estimated crowd of 50,000 came to celebrate this momentous occasion.

-we two nations dedicate this garden and pledge ourselves that as long as men shall live, we will not take up arms against one another.
+The cairn reads: “To God in His Glory, we two nations dedicate this garden and pledge ourselves that as long as men shall live, we will not take up arms against one another”.